 When you launch a Linux GUI desktop environment such as Xfce4, you don't need to worry about 'dbus-launch'.
 However, if you're launching a Linux GUI app directly and getting errors about 'dbus-daemon', try running the 'dbus-launch' as mentioned above before launching your Linux GUI app.
 If it works, you can permanently add it to your batch file or script (ex.
 Opening a genuine Linux terminal emulator (WSL) directly from Windows File Explorer).

 Screen savers and lockers are one of those essentials if you're running Linux as the main OS for your system.
 But WSL lives within Windows and such executables are not needed.
 In fact those screen savers and lockers interfere with Windows components that can actually access hardware and do the real screen and power saving.

 So if you notice screen savers and/or lockers are installed, we highly recommend removing them instead of just disabling them.
 For example, while installing the Xfce4 package in Ubuntu, it automatically installs 'xscreensaver' and adds a 'Screensaver' settings shortcut.
 You can remove them by executing the following command:

 sudo apt purge xscreensaver gnome-screensaver

-Removing the package also automatically removes the shortcut.
-The following lists removing commands for some of the popular screen savers and lockers for Ubuntu:
+Removing those packages also automatically removes the shortcut.
+You can execute the following command to remove some of the popular screen savers and lockers for Ubuntu:

 sudo apt purge xscreensaver gnome-screensaver light-locker i3lock